 Let’s learn the ins and outs of Home Depot’s clearance pricing and policies, and know the steps to take to pull off this fun challenge of penny shopping from beginning to end.

-We’ll start with getting familiar with the basics such as the things you need to know like why the penny prices happen, where to find them, how to figure out the prices by looking at the tags, how to price check, and everything from finding these great deals to checking out.
+We’ll start with getting familiar with the basics such as the things you need to know like why the Home Depot penny items prices happen, where to find them, how to figure out the prices by looking at the tags, how to price check, and everything from finding these great deals to checking out.

 When we’re done you’ll be able to make your very own Home Depot Penny list.

 What Are Penny Items?